 Galápagos Islands Flagship Species Conservation

-Pájaro Brujo Preserve represents 15 years of TNC's work protecting Galápagos' wildlife
+Pájaro Brujo Preserve represents over 15 years of TNC's work protecting Galápagos' wildlife

 In 2005, TNC acquired a property in Galapagos Islands, with the objective of preserving important remnants of cloud forest on the highlands of Santa Cruz Island, contributing at the same time flagship species from this ecosystem.
 Some of these are the Galapagos tortoise and Darwin's flycatcher.